oracle-livelabs/converged/microservices-with-converged-db/springboot/springboot.md

-# Develop with Oracle Database 23ai and GraalVM using Micronaut
+# Develop with Oracle Database 23ai and GraalVM using Spring Boot

 ## Introduction